What to Do When Your Ex Doesn’t Want to Get Back Together

 But here’s something you might not see coming:

 This very moment, as painful as it is, could be the start of a remarkable journey.
 A journey of growth, self-discovery, and resilience.
-Sure, it’s not an easy path, but when has anything truly worthwhile been easy?
+And even surprises, too (including the possibility that your ex could change their mind —it happens.)

-Breakups don’t define you; it’s how you rise from them that does (ponder on that…)
+Breakups don’t define you; it’s how you deal with them that does.

-Okay, let’s get down to it.
-Here’s what you can do when your ex doesn’t want to get back together:
+Right, here’s what you can do when your ex doesn’t want you back:

 Accept Their Decision

-Yes, it’s hard.
-And yes, it might even feel impossible right now.
-But it’s important to respect their decision, as much as it hurts.
+Yes, how cliche and obvious.
+And hard.
+But it’s the right way to start.
+So, respect their decision.
 Remember, you can’t—and shouldn’t—force someone to be in a relationship.
-It’s about two people choosing each other willingly and enthusiastically.
+It’s about two people choosing each other willingly.

 Take a Social Media Break

-Seeing your ex’s life updates might feel like salt infavour the wound.
-So do yourself a favor—press pause on the social media stalking.
-It’s not about ignorance; it’s about giving yourself some much-needed emotional space.
+Seeing your ex’s life updates might feel like salt in the wound.
+So do yourself a favour and press pause on the social media stalking.
+It’s not about ignorance; it’s about giving yourself some much-needed space.

 Mute Your Inner Critic